 What Influences Gender Roles in Today’s Society?

-- Media and Popular Culture: Media, including television shows, movies, advertisements, and social media, has a powerful influence on shaping gender roles.
+- Media and Popular Culture: Media, including television shows, movies, advertisements, and social media, has a powerful influence on shaping gender norms.
 Media often portrays and reinforces traditional stereotypes and expectations of masculinity and femininity.
-These portrayals can shape perceptions and influence individuals’ understanding of what is considered acceptable or expected behavior based on their gender.
+These portrayals can shape perceptions and influence individuals’ understanding of what is considered acceptable or expected behaviour based on their gender.

-- Political and Legal Factors: Political and legal systems can both perpetuate and challenge gender roles.
-Laws and policies related to employment, family, and social welfare can either reinforce traditional gender roles or promote gender equality.
+- Political and Legal Factors: Political and legal systems can both perpetuate and challenge gender norms and expectations.
+Laws and policies related to employment, family, and social welfare can either reinforce traditional gender expectations or promote gender equality.
 Political movements and activism also play a role in challenging gender roles and advocating for equal rights and opportunities.

-- Intersectionality: Gender roles are also influenced by intersectionality, which recognizes that individuals experience gender in conjunction with other aspects of their identity, such as race, ethnicity, class, sexuality, and disability.
+- Intersectionality: Roles assigned to genders are also influenced by intersectionality, which recognizes that individuals experience gender in conjunction with other aspects of their identity, such as race, ethnicity, class, sexuality, and disability.
 These intersecting identities can influence the expectations and experiences individuals face in relation to gender roles.